aiven/aiven-operator/docs/docs/installation/kubectl.md

 ## Installing

+Before you start, make sure you have the [prerequisites](prerequisites.md).

 All Aiven Operator for Kubernetes components can be installed from one YAML file that is uploaded for every release:

 ```shell